Access attributes from another layer with ArcGIS Arcade

 You'll now test these variable statements to ensure they work as they should.
 You'll do this by adding a return statement at the end of your code, starting with the first variable.

-8. In the Expression window, press Enter to start the next line of code and type return countryName.
+8. Click the end of line 3 and press Enter to start the next line of code and type return countryName.
 Click Run.

 Add the line return countryName.